Black and White Photography

 Many camera lovers adore black and white photography, and it is often thought of an upper-class style of imagery.
 It is, after all, the very root of modern photography and can make an image look classical and sophisticated.

 What Makes a Good Black and White Photograph?

 Capturing a strong, effective black and white image can be extremely satisfying.
-Great black and white photography relies heavily on a good understanding of tone, texture and contrast.
+Great black and white photography rely heavily on a good understanding of tone, texture and contrast.
 Far from being boring, black and white images can be dramatic and emotive – if you know what you are doing!

 Before you start on a B&W adventure, you really need to appreciate and understand how tones in B&W work, compared to coloured images.
 This is because when you take a picture and convert all the colours into shades of grey, suddenly the lighting, tone, contrast, shape, and texture become the major striking elements.
 Of course, there are some subjects that work better in black and white than others, such as portraits and architecture.

 Why these subjects though?

 Firstly, for portraits, black and white enhances emotion and feeling, the distracting colour is all stripped away, and it allows the audience to connect with the subject’s eyes, body and expression.